Limitations

 WARNING

-Do not use real, meaningful secrets in Aztec testnets.
+Do not use real, meaningful secrets on Aztec networks.
 Some privacy features are still in development, including ensuring a secure "zk" property.
 Since the Aztec stack is still being developed, there are no guarantees that real secrets will remain secret.

 Limitations